Sampietrini

-Sampeitrinis peculiarities make it unsuitable to streets where traffic travels at high speed.
+Sampietrinis peculiarities make it unsuitable to streets where traffic travels at high speed.
 Nowadays, its use is largely confined to historical or very narrow streets in the center of Rome (e.g., in Trastevere), where traffic is light and slow.

 The widespread availability of sampietrini made it a weapon of choice in Italian riots since the 1960s.

 In July 2005, the mayor of Rome, Walter Veltroni, declared that the sampietrini pavement was causing problems: its irregularity could be dangerous to moped riders and other two-wheeled vehicles; heavy vehicles passing over it created noise and vibrations damaging to adjacent buildings.
 While these concerns were countered with the argument that inadequate maintenance was at fault, Veltroni said that the sampietrini would be removed, reserving them solely for pedestrian streets.